BlogRenting in Colombia

 Showing original language

-Renting a property in Colombia shouldn't be complicated.
-But if you've ever tried posting an apartment on FincaRaiz, you've probably noticed that big platforms charge commissions, demand paid plans to highlight your listing, and on top of that, your ad competes with hundreds of real estate agency postings.
-The result: your property gets lost in the crowd and you spend weeks finding a tenant.
+Renting out a property in Colombia shouldn't be complicated.
+But if you've ever tried to list an apartment on FincaRaiz, you've probably realized that the big platforms charge commissions, demand paid plans to highlight your ad, and on top of that, your ad competes with hundreds of real estate agency listings.
+The result: your property gets lost in the crowd and it takes weeks to find a tenant.

-Pay attention to this: you don't have to pay to reach good renters.
-Today I'll explain where and how to post your property for free, what information to include to sound professional, and how to set the right price based on strata and location.
-If you're an independent property owner, this guide is for you.
+Watch out for this: you don't have to pay to reach good tenants.
+Today I'll explain where and how to list your property for free, what information to include to make it sound professional, and how to set the right price according to the socioeconomic stratum (estrato) and area.
+If you are an independent landlord, this guide is for you.

 Do you have an apartment, house, room, or office available?
 Let's get started.

-How much do rental platforms charge in Colombia?
+How much do rental platforms in Colombia charge?

-Before choosing where to post, it's good to understand how much it will cost you, or how much you could be losing.
+Before choosing where to list, it's good to understand how much it will cost you, or how much you might be missing out on.

 FincaRaiz

-FincaRaiz is Colombia's largest real estate portal.
-It has millions of visits per month and is the reference for many agencies.
-The problem for the independent property owner: paid plans.
-Posting a property for free gives you minimal exposure; your ad appears at the end of search results.
+FincaRaiz is the largest real estate portal in Colombia.
+It has millions of visits per month and is the benchmark for many agencies.
+The problem for the independent landlord: paid plans.
+Listing a property for free gives you minimal exposure; your ad appears at the bottom of the results.
 To stand out, you need to pay between $80,000 and $300,000 COP per listing depending on the plan.
 And if you sell or rent through an affiliated real estate agency, the commission can be one month's rent or more.

 Metrocuadrado

-El Tiempo Group's platform also charges for visibility.
-Similar to FincaRaiz in plan structure, it has a strong presence in Bogotá and Medellín.
-For individual property owners without a marketing budget, the model isn't the most friendly.
+The Grupo El Tiempo platform also charges for visibility.
+Similar to FincaRaiz in its plan structure, it has a strong presence in Bogota and Medellin.
+For private owners without a marketing budget, the model is not the most friendly.

 Facebook Marketplace

 Free, yes.
 But with its own risks.
-Facebook Marketplace is full of scammers trying to convince property owners to accept fake payments, fraudulent transfers, or hand over keys to unverified people.
-Plus, the audience is very broad and poorly filtered: you'll receive messages from curious people, those wanting to negotiate unrealistic prices, and in some cases, people with bad intentions.
-I'm not saying it doesn't work, but you have to be careful.
+Facebook Marketplace is full of scammers who try to convince owners to accept fake payments, fraudulent transfers, or to hand over keys to unverified people.
+Furthermore, the audience is very broad and poorly filtered: you will receive messages from curious people, those who want to negotiate unrealistic prices, and in some cases, people with bad intentions.
+I'm not saying it doesn't work, but you have to keep an eye out.

-MercadoLibre also has a rental section, although the search experience isn't the most intuitive for real estate.
+MercadoLibre also has a rental section, although the search experience is not the most intuitive for real estate.

 Colombia Move: free, bilingual, and for real rentals

-There's an alternative that many Colombian property owners still don't know about: Colombia Move.
-It's a free classified ads platform created specifically for Colombia, with one key difference: it's in Spanish and English, which means your properties reach both Colombians and foreigners, digital nomads, and expats looking for where to live.
+There is an alternative that many Colombian owners still don't know about: Colombia Move.
+It is a free classifieds platform created specifically for Colombia, with a key difference: it is in Spanish and English, which means your properties reach both Colombians and foreigners, digital nomads, and expats looking for a place to live.

 Posting is free.
 No plans, no commissions, no need to register with a corporate email.
-You just create the ad, upload photos, and get it going.
-Available rental categories include:
+You just create the ad, upload photos, and get it running.
+The categories available for rentals include:

 Tips para publicar un arriendo exitoso en Colombia

-Keys to posting your property and finding a good tenant
+Keys to listing your property and finding a good tenant

 How to write an ad that actually works

-A poorly written ad is money wasted, even on a free platform.
-Many property owners post something like: 'Renting apt 2 bed good price call.'
-And wonder why nobody calls.
+A poorly written ad is money down the drain, even on a free platform.
+Many owners post something like: 'Rent apt 2 rooms good price call.'
+And they wonder why no one calls.
 Here are the real keys:

 The title must be descriptive and specific

-Don't just write 'Apartment for rent'.
-Write something like: 'Apartment 2 bedrooms with balcony, Laureles Medellín, furnished, $1,800,000'.
-That already filters out the curious and attracts those really looking for what you have.
+Don't just put 'Apartment for rent.'
+Write something like: '2-bedroom apartment with balcony, Laureles Medellin, furnished, $1,800,000.'
+That already filters out the curious and attracts those who are truly looking for what you have.

 The description: answer before they ask

-80% of the questions you'll receive are the same: how many bedrooms, if there's parking, if they accept pets, what's the administration fee.
-Answer everything in the description and you'll save yourself hours of messages.
-Be clear about the number of bedrooms and bathrooms, the floor and whether there's an elevator, area in m2, parking and utility room, administration fee value, if it accepts pets and minors, if it's furnished or not, and if utilities are included.
+80% of the questions you will receive are the same: how many rooms are there, if there is parking, if pets are allowed, how much is the HOA fee (administración).
+Answer everything in the description and you will save hours of messaging.
+Be clear about the number of bedrooms and bathrooms, the floor and if there is an elevator, area in m2, parking and storage unit, HOA fee value, if pets and children are allowed, if it is furnished or not, and if utilities are included.

-When someone filters by price, they mentally combine it with the strata and neighborhood.
-An apartment strata 4 in El Poblado and one strata 4 in Bello have very different price expectations.
-Mention the exact neighborhood, nearby main roads, and useful reference points like '5 minutes from Laureles Metro' or 'facing Envigado park'.
+When someone filters by price, they mentally combine it with the stratum and the neighborhood.
+A stratum 4 apartment in El Poblado and a stratum 4 apartment in Bello have very different price expectations.
+Mention the exact neighborhood, nearby main roads, and useful landmarks like '5 minutes from the Laureles Metro' or 'in front of the Envigado park.'

 The ad with the best photos gets a tenant first.
-That simple.
+It's that simple.
 You don't need to hire a photographer: a good phone and natural light are enough.
-Daytime photography with curtains open, total order before photographing, photos from corners so the space looks bigger, and a minimum of 6 to 8 photos.
+Photograph during the day with curtains open, total tidiness before photographing, photos from the corners so the space looks wider, and at least 6 to 8 photos.
 Ads with fewer than 4 photos automatically generate distrust.

 Always include bathrooms and kitchen: interested parties always want to see them.
-And a photo of the facade or building provides context and builds trust.
-If you have a furnished apartment, also photograph the appliances and bedding details.
+And a photo of the facade or the building provides context and builds trust.
+If you have a furnished apartment, also photograph the appliances and the detail of the bedding.
 For foreigners in particular, those details are what convince them.

 Llaves de apartamento en arriendo en Colombia